 Law Enforcement Officers Killed: 1

 Circumstances: On May 31, 2014, concealed handgun permit holder Michael Dewayne Bowman, 30, allegedly shot and killed Griffin Police Officer Kevin Jordan, 43, who was working an off-duty security job in uniform at a Waffle House restaurant.
 According to police, Bowman was drunk when he and his girlfriend Chantell Mixon, 28, entered the Waffle House after 2 AM on the morning of May 31, 2014.
 According to police,Bowman and Mixon caused a disturbance and were asked to leave the restaurant.
 An altercation spilled into the parking lot where Officer Jordan attempted to arrest Mixon.
 Officer Jordan, a father of seven, was on the ground attempting to restrain Mixon when Bowman allegedly shot him multiple times in the back.
 Officer Jordan’s brother Raymond, who was visiting from Illinois, then shot Bowman, who was taken to the hospital in stable condition.
 Raymond Jordan also had a concealed carry permit.
 Bowman and Mixon were charged with felony murder.

-Concealed Handgun Permit Holder: Quintavious Judon PENDING
+Concealed Handgun Permit Holder: Quintavious Judon CONVICTED

 Date: April 23, 2014